Leung-Arvin/Recursion-and-Algorithms-ICS4U-2023/README.md

+# Java Sorting Algorithm Visualizer
 Sorting algorithm visualizer coded using Java.
-Application used to teach sorting algorithms and recursion for grade 12 computer science class.
+Application was used to teach sorting algorithms and recursion for grade 12 computer science class.